 Is this a respect thing?

 To be honest, it never occurred to me that my son was being disrespectful when he has called me by name.
-Rather, I think he’s just been copying what other adults call me, which is just what children so.
-It is not as if my name is a swear-word or anything, and it is far more polite than a lot of the things that JB calls me when we’re messing about together.
+Rather, I think he’s just been copying what other adults call me, which is just what children do.
+It is not as if my name is a swear-word, and it is far more polite than a lot of the things that JB calls me when we’re messing about together.

 So, why do I insist on being “Dad”, then?

 In part, because I always called my father “Dad”, too.
 I never really thought about why, as it would never have occurred to me to do anything else.
 So I suppose it just seems natural for me to ask my son to do the same for me.